 Throughput is the rate at which data is successfully transmitted from one point to another in a network.
-It is typically measured in bits per second (bps) and reflects the actual data transfer rate, as opposed to the theoretical maximum.
-In the telecom and network management industry, throughput is crucial for assessing network performance and ensuring efficient data flow.
-Understanding throughput helps organizations optimize their networks to handle high traffic volumes and maintain service quality.
+It is typically measured in bits per second (bps) and reflects the actual performance of a network, as opposed to its theoretical maximum capacity.
+In the telecom and network management industry, throughput is crucial for assessing the efficiency and reliability of data transfer, impacting everything from internet speed to the quality of voice and video calls.

 Importance of Throughput in Networking